Keyboard shortcuts

 Press Esc to hide this help

-A Task is an individual processing unit within a workflow that executes a function.
+An Action (also called Task) is an individual processing unit within a rule that executes a function.
+Actions are the THEN in the IF → THEN model.

 Overview

-Tasks are the building blocks of workflows.
-Each task:
+Actions are the building blocks of rules.
+Each action:

 • Executes a single function (built-in or custom)